pingcap/blog/introducing-tidb-lightning.md

 title: "TiDB Tools (II): Introducing TiDB Lightning"
 author: ['Kenny Chan']
 date: 2019-01-30
-summary: Lightning is an open source TiDB ecosystem tool that supports high speed full-import of a large SQL dump into a TiDB cluster.
+summary: TiDB Lightning is an open source TiDB ecosystem tool that supports high speed full-import of a large SQL dump into a TiDB cluster.
 This post introduces its architecture and future improvements on the roadmap.
 tags: ['TiDB', 'Engineering', 'MySQL Scalability']
 categories: ['MySQL Scalability']
 ---

-[Lightning](https://github.com/pingcap/tidb-lightning) is an open source TiDB ecosystem tool that supports high speed full-import of a large SQL dump into a TiDB cluster.
+[TiDB Lightning](https://github.com/pingcap/tidb-lightning) is an open source TiDB ecosystem tool that supports high speed full-import of a large SQL dump into a TiDB cluster.
 It is much faster than the traditional “execute each SQL statement” way of importing, at least tripling the import speed to about 250 GB per hour.

-Lightning is designed for quickly importing a large MySQL dump into a new TiDB cluster by using just a few spare machines.
+TiDB Lightning is designed for quickly importing a large MySQL dump into a new TiDB cluster by using just a few spare machines.
 This is commonly used to bootstrap TiDB from a pre-existing production MySQL database, in order to evaluate TiDB with real-world data, or directly migrate the production workload into TiDB.

 ## Design